pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 researchers have suffered as much as those early Christians, who sometimes gave up everything to follow their beliefs.
 It's just that as I contemplate the Scholarly Commons, I see this early venture with new eyes.
-I see a group of people with significant differences (in colonists' case significant religious differences, in our case the differences are more diverse) coming together for a common purpose.
+I see a group of people with significant differences (in the colonists' case significant religious differences, in our case the differences are more diverse) coming together for a common purpose.
 They had the opportunity to leave it all---to run away from their differences, but they chose not to.

 ## An agreement to unite